hettlage/pytest-db-content/specs/index.rst

     addrow(table_name, **kwargs)

 `table_name` is a string and must be a valid table name.
 The key word arguments must be column names and values for the table.
-The spelling must match exactly that of the column names in the dabase.
+The spelling must match exactly that of the column names in the database.

 A meaningful error must be raised if an invalid tablename or column name is used, or if a column value is invalid.